18F/DOI-Digital-Services-PIA-UX/content.md

 - [ ] New PIA
 - [ ] Modification of existing PIA

-###If a modification, what was the name of the previous PIA?
+If a modification, what was the name of the previous PIA?

-##What is this system for?
-Please describe the sytem.
+##System Description
-In non-technical terms, provide a description of the system that addresses:
+In non-technical terms, provide a description of the system that addresses the sections below.
+Use plain language and be as comprehensive as necessary to describe the system.
+You can include system diagram(s) if they will improve the public's understanding of the system:

-(a) the purpose that the records and/or system are designed to serve;
+- the purpose that the records and/or system are designed to serve;
-(b) the way the system operates to achieve the purpose(s);
+- the way the system operates to achieve the purpose(s);
-(c) the type of information collected, maintained, used, or disseminated by the system; (d) who has access to information in the system;
+- the type of information collected, maintained, used, or disseminated by the system;
-(e) how information in the system is retrieved by the user;
+- who has access to information in the system;
-(f) how information is transmitted to and from the system;
+- how information in the system is retrieved by the user;
-(g) whether it is a standalone system or interconnects with other systems (identifying and describing any other systems to which it interconnects); and
+- how information is transmitted to and from the system;
-(h) whether it is a general support system, major application, or other type of system.
+- whether it is a standalone system or interconnects with other systems (identifying and describing any other systems to which it interconnects); and

-The response should be written in plain language and should be as comprehensive as necessary to describe the system.
-If it would enhance the public’s understanding of the system, please include system diagram(s).
+- whether it is a general support system, major application, or other type of system.

 ##Indicate the legal authorities, policies, or agreements that authorize collection of the information in the system.
 (Check all that apply and include citation/reference.)